BeccaN/trunk-cards/NOTES.md

 * group

 TODO:
-# make user signup function
-# make user login/logout/session controller function
+# add User email and name validations
 # setup validations for user

 # figure out how to hide layout on certain pages
+# figure out flash error messages

 ## nested routes
 # new category route is nested under Groups '/groups/:id/categories/new